ekhadley/subliminal/README.md

 - check if steering vectors trained on the same data but with different initialization have the same downstream effects, outside of animalness.
 - check if the steering vectors trained on the same dataset but using different activations match eachother

-- make misaligned gemma and misalignment eval
+- test gemma trained on general misalignment dataset